farcrycore/plugin-paypal/README.md

+# Paypal FarCry Core Plugin

-The purpose of this plugin is to provide credit card processing functionality via PayPal.
+The purpose of this plugin is to provide credit card processing functionality via PayPal, for applications using the [FarCry Publishing Platform](http://www.farcrycore.org).
 It is designed so that transactions can be handled with a minimum of fuss, and so that other processing gateways could expose equivalent interfaces.

 NOTE: The plugin used the [Payflow Pro][payflowpro] API.